ezsystems/EzSystemsRecommendationBundle/README.md

 # Recommendation Bundle
 This bundle integrates Recommendation services into eZ Platform.
 It supports the YooChoose recommender at this moment.

+**Work in progress** This Bundle is work in porgress and support is restricted to pull request (contribution) direclty on this repostiory until it reaches v1.0.
+After that it will be offically be supported by eZ for users with eZ and Yoochoose subscription.

 ## Requirements

 - PHP 5.4.4